Writing a Skills-Based Resume: Template & Guide

 How to write a skills-based resume

 Follow the tips below to craft your skills-based resume.
-Explore our library of resume examples for expertly crafted samples to inspire your writing.
+Explore our library of resume examples for expertly crafted samples to inspire your writing, and use our AI Resume Builder to get started.

 Craft a compelling resume summary